iHackSubhodip/BuildingMaintenanceHackathon/README.md

 ## Download it and check it in your phone, but it must support > iOS 11.0.

+P.S. -

-P.S. - As it's a 48 hours hackathon, Code quality and structure isn't maintained properly. :)
+1. As it's a 48 hours hackathon, Code quality and structure isn't maintained properly. :)
+2. Lat, Long's are hardcoded in the ARViewController, add your current lat long's to see the Augmented Reality view.